jonananas/tdd-the-database/readme.md

 # TDD the database

 ## Rules
-* First create a test, then just enough to pass the test
+* Take baby steps:
-* Try to take baby steps, create the simplest next test possible
+* Create the simplest test possible.
-* Do not forget to refactor
+* Then the minimal implementation to pass the test.
+* Refactor.
+* Refactor test code as well!

 ## Before starting
 The files below are already created for you to give you a jumping start.
 Before starting you should have a look at each of them to familiarize yourself.